Some motorhomes are quite large. While I know 18-wheeled trucks use air brakes, do RVs have air brakes?

 Are diesel RVs the only ones with air brakes?

-While diesel RVs are not the only RVs that have air brakes, air brakes are most commonly found on diesel RVs.
-This is because the primary type of diesel RV is Class A, and with some Class A RVs exceeding 35 feet in length, air brakes provide greater stopping power.
+While diesel engine RVs are not the only RVs that have air brakes, air brakes are most commonly found on diesel RVs.
+This is because the primary type of diesel RV is Class A, and with some Class A motorhomes exceeding 35 feet in length, air brakes provide greater stopping power.

-The Class A RV comes in between 13,000 to 30,000 pounds.
+A large RV like a Class A RV comes in between 13,000 to 30,000 pounds.
 Meaning if you get a larger Class A, you’re going to need the air brakes to help slow down this powerhouse.

 My RV is a Newmar Baystar that is 34 feet long.
 It’s gas-powered, not diesel.
 It’s also only 21,000 pounds.
 So I didn’t have to get a special driver’s license for it.
 It also does NOT have air brakes.